The sky’s the limit for seniors

 Seniors can participate in programs held in various parks throughout the year.
 Programs range from sedentary activities or slow-paced walks to strenuous hikes on hills and uneven terrain and everything in between.

-Senior groups can also schedule a special program topic based on their interests, book the tram for a guided nature tour of one of the parks or schedule an educator to conduct a program at their senior center, assisted living facility or nursing home.
+Senior groups can also schedule a special program topic based on their interests or schedule an educator to conduct a program at their senior center, assisted living facility or nursing home.

 Metro 5-0 News & Programs